6 Best Places to Live In Charleston

 Are you looking for the best places to live in Charleston, SC?
 Click here and let us know what you’re looking for!
 Matt O’Neill Real Estate knows the Charleston area best.
 We’re here to help you find the community and the home which will best suit you and your family.

 Recreation and Amenities

 For people who love shopping and enjoy retail therapy, Charleston is a wonderful place to live.
-From strolling through big retails spots such as the Charleston City Market and Shops at Belmond, to local boutiques, you’re sure to find something that will satisfy your retail needs.
+From strolling through big retail spots such as the Charleston City Market and Shops at Belmond to local boutiques, you’re sure to find something that will satisfy your retail needs.

 Schools Serving the Charleston District